Sea Wings Recoveries & Uses

 The most frequently used solo recovery after wet exiting is the paddle float recovery.
 The paddle float converts your paddle to an outrigger which provides you support while re-entering your kayak.
+See USK article, "Paddle Float Recovery."
 Even though the paddle float recovery is a reliable one, there are some weaknesses to the technique.
-If you were to lean in the wrong direction you can capsize.
-In rough conditions it is easy to capsize when doing a paddle float recovery because support is only in one direction.
+If you were to lean away from the float you can capsize.
+Your chance of capsizing increases when doing a paddle float recovery in rough conditions, because the support provided by the average paddle float is only in one direction.
+There are some paddle floats that have a pouch attached to it that scoops water.
+The water in the pouch provides resistance when you lean away from the float.

 Even though Sea Wings provide stability in both directions it is still possible to capsize the kayak when they are inflated.
-Like any recovery aid you should practice using the Sea Wings so you can learn their parameters.
+Like any recovery aid you should practice using the Sea Wings so you can learn the parameters of the device.
 Let's look at the common uses of Sea Wings.

 Sea Wings are attached to the kayak with quick snap buckles and straps that go underneath your hull.
 The buckles and Sea Wing straps need to be preset for maximum efficiency.
-The buckle system needs to remain attached to your kayak if you want to use Sea Wings.
+One half of the buckle (female side) needs to remain attached to your kayak if you want to use Sea Wings.

-You can leave the Sea Wings attached before they need to be inflated but it will add some drag when paddling.
-Sea Wings do come with a cover sleeve to reduce drag when not in use.
-If you don't want the potential drag you can keep the Sea Wings stored off of the kayak and attach them when needed.
+You can leave the Sea Wings attached before they need to be inflated, but it will add unnecessary drag when paddling.
+Newer models of Sea Wings do come with a cover sleeve to reduce drag when not in use.
+If you don't want the potential drag, you can keep the Sea Wings stored off of the kayak and attach them when needed.

 As I mentioned before, there are two large bags to inflate so immersion time is a bit longer.
 As with any inflation device check the integrity of the bags and valves regularly.
 Unlike many of the paddle floats, Sea Wings do not have a double chamber.
 If one side fails then you only have stability in one direction.

-I didn't find the drag too bad for when paddling with the bags inflated.
-In rough conditions the extra stability may be worth the trade off in speed.
+I did not find the drag too bad when paddling with the bags inflated.
+In rough conditions the extra stability may be worth the trade off in speed if you are feeling unstable.

 There are other options for using Sea Wings.
-Those that need a stirrup to climb back in may be able to use the Sea Wings without a paddle and paddle float for stirrup attachment.
+Those that need a stirrup to climb back in may be able to use the Sea Wings without a the standard paddle and paddle float stirrup attachment.
+See USK article, "Paddle Float Stirrup Recovery."
 If you use the stirrup around the cockpit coaming you may get enough support from the Sea Wings.
+I say may, because it depends upon your bodyweight and your technique.

-If not you may need to use the paddle float and paddle in the traditional way for a solo stirrup recovery and have the Sea Wings as additional support and for stability when back in your kayak.
+If the stirrup does not work for you with the Sea Wings, then you may need to use the paddle float and paddle in the traditional way with the stirrup and have the Sea Wings as additional support and for stability when back in your kayak.
 You will know what works for you when you practice.
-Be sure to practice in controlled rough conditions to see if the support you get will be sufficient.

-As an instructor and guide I feel one of the greatest uses of Sea Wings is the ability to stabilize a kayak in the event you need to tow a paddler that has difficulty in staying upright.
-If your paddling partner was very sea sick and had difficulty in keeping his or her balance and there were only the two of you it would be a lot easier to tow your partner if they had a pair of Sea Wings attached and inflated.
+As an instructor and guide I feel one of the greatest uses of Sea Wings is the ability to stabilize a kayak in the event you need to tow a paddler that has difficulty staying upright on their own.
+If your paddling partner was very sea sick and had difficulty in keeping his or her balance, it would be a lot easier to tow your partner if they had a pair of Sea Wings attached and inflated in the event there were only the two of you.
 In this picture the paddler is being towed and the drag on the person towing was minimal.

 The support provided by Sea Wings can also be used for the following: